18 May 2026

 N/A 11%

 For many young people, there's no time like the present.
-Almost a quarter (23%) of Gen Z respondents said they expect to (or already have) given serious thought to their retirement plans – specifically between the ages of 16 to 24.
+Almost a quarter (23%) of Gen Z said they expect to (or already have) given serious thought about retirement.
+They tend to start planning between ages 16 and 24.

-In contrast, our survey found that most people wait until retirement is edging closer before they start seriously planning (if they haven't already).
-12% earmarked ages 55-59 for their retirement planning.
+Our survey found that most people wait to plan for retirement.
+They only start seriously planning as the date edges closer.
+11% earmarked ages 55-59 for their retirement planning.

 Putting a price on our retirement plans